Listen to this BPPS Podcast on YouTube. To read along, click closed captions [cc] or read text of speech below:

 and a clean break from the failures of the past

 Its message is life-changing.

-This message came to us not as a printed text or spoken word difficult to understand; instead it came as a child born in a manger in Bethlehem!
+This message came to us not as a printed text or spoken word which is difficult to understand; instead this message came to us as a child born in a manger in Bethlehem!
 Yes, a child, a Saviour, was born to tell us that God cared enough to dirty his feet in earthly soil.

 He came to seek and to save all who feel lost in this big world.

 He came to rescue people from the evil of all filthy gutters they had fallen into.

 His name is Jesus.

 He came as someone who could be seen and touched